Mary Tribble (’82, MA ’19)

-Mary’s ties to Wake Forest run deep, including her great-great-great-great-great grandfather Samuel Wait who founded the college and her great uncle Harold Tribble who later served as President.
+Mary’s ties to Wake Forest run deep, including her great-great-great-great grandfather Samuel Wait who founded the college and her great uncle Harold Tribble who later served as President.
 Mary graduated from Wake Forest in 1982 and moved to Charlotte to open an event marketing firm, which she owned for 25 years.
-Following the sale of her company in 2010, she was appointed Deputy Executive Director of Hospitality and Events for the Democratic National Convention.
-Mary is responsible for overseeing new and enhanced initiatives to create long–lasting and transformational relationships with our alumni.
+She joined Wake Forest in 2015 to help lead the team’s efforts to create long–lasting and transformational relationships with our alumni.
 Mary’s book, Pious Ambitions: Sally Merriam Wait’s Mission South 1813-1831, which chronicles the life of the first Wake Forest president’s wife, was published by University of Tennessee Press in fall 2021.

 Kelly Meachum McConnico (’00)

 Kelly is a life-long Deacon fan, following in her parents’ footsteps by attending Wake Forest.
 She graduated in 2000 with a degree in business and spent three years in Washington, DC, before returning to work in the alumni office in 2003.
 As Executive Director, she oversees the alumni team, manages the alumni council, and has responsibility for developing strategies for alumni engagement both on campus and nationally.
 Homecoming is her favorite weekend of the year and you can often find her planning and attending alumni events around the country.
 Go Deacs!